zarstensen/AsciiRenderer/README.md

 ### ASCIIR_AUTO_ISNTALL_DEPS

-automatically installs all the dependencies using the Conan package manager. (conan is required for this to work)
+Automatically installs all the dependencies using the Conan package manager. (conan is required for this to work)

-the alias target `Asciir::Asciir` can be used if one wants to link to the Asciir library through CMake.
+The alias target `Asciir::Asciir` can be used if one wants to link to the Asciir library through CMake.

+### ASCIIR_PARALLEL_BUILD

+Builds the Asciir library using multiple threads.

+This should be enabled for a faster build time, at the cost of a higher CPU load.

 ## Performance